barronmr/Biolog_AUC/README.md

 **Description**

-This repository contains raw data files and code used to calculate area under the curve (AUC) of OD595 values collected for wild-type and *∆rpoS* *E. coli* strain ECOR2 during incubation in Biolog PM1 plates, as outlined in the manuscript: *Title*
+This repository contains raw data files and code used to calculate area under the curve (AUC) of readings collected at optical density 595 (OD595) for *E. coli* strain ECOR2 and its isogenic *∆rpoS* mutant during incubation in Biolog PM1 plates, as outlined in the manuscript: *Title*

 **Abstract**